afnog/sse/apache/presentation.md

 * Self-certified (own CA)
 * Self-signed

-We will show you how to setup your own CA and create valid certs signed by it.
+We will use a self-signed certificate in order to proceed quickly.
+There are tutorials on the Internet on running your own CA with OpenSSL (it's not that hard, really).

 ---